zachary-chiodini/Decision-Tree-Learning-Classification/README.md

 <p align="justify">
     Each attribute will be a node in the decision tree.
 An attribute's unique values will be its child nodes.
-    Each of these child nodes will then connect to another attribute node, and so on.
+    Each of these child nodes will then be a parent node to another attribute node, and so on.
     This continues until the target value is reached, which is a leaf node.
     The module "decision_tree.py" splits an attribute <i>a</i> into its unique values by creating a new set <i>X<sub>a</sub></i>, which contains values <i>x<sub>i,j</sub></i> in each tuple <i>S<sub>i</sub></i> for all tuples in the subset <i>S</i>